IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_profiles.html.markdown

     - `default` - (String) The disk interface used for attaching the disk.
 The enumerated values for this property are expected to expand in the future.
 When processing this property, check for and log unknown values.
 Optionally, halt processing and surface the error, or bypass the resource on which the unexpected property value was encountered.
     - `type` - (String) The type for this profile field.
     - `values` - (String) The supported disk interfaces used for attaching the disk.
-- `profiles` - (List of Objects) List of all server instance profiles in the region.
+- `profiles` - (List) List of all server instance profiles in the region.

   Nested scheme for `profiles`:
   - `architecture` - (String) The default Operating System architecture for an instance of the profile.